-- Executive Summary - Table of Contents (for specific sections of interest) - Chapter 7.
-Alternatives for River Management: Actions Common to Alternatives 1-4 - Chapter 7.
+- Executive Summary - Table of Contents (for specific sections of interest) - Chapter 8.
+Alternatives for River Management: Actions Common to Alternatives 1-4 - Chapter 8.
 Alternatives for River Management: Alternative 4 (Preferred): Improving the Traditional Tuolumne Experience

-Readers who wish to review the plan in more depth, but who don't have time to review the entire document, will find most details related to decision making in the following chapters:
+Readers who wish to review the plan in more depth will find additional key materials related to decision making in the following chapters:

 - Chapter 1.
 The Tuolumne Wild and Scenic River - Chapter 2.
 Purpose and Need for the Tuolumne River Plan - Chapter 5.
-River Values and Their Management - Chapter 7.
-Alternatives for River Management (this chapter includes site plan maps for the existing conditions and alternatives 1-4)
+River Values and Their Management - Chapter 8.
+Alternatives for River Management (This chapter includes site plan maps for the existing conditions and alternatives 1-4.)